OpenTermsArchive/engine/CONTRIBUTING.md

 Test the declaration by running the following command with the service id:

-_Note: the service id is the case sensitive name of the service declaration file without the extension.
-For example, for `Twitter.json`, the service id is `Twitter`._

 ```
 npm run validate $service_id
 ```

+> The service id is the case sensitive name of the service declaration file without the extension.
+For example, for `Twitter.json`, the service id is `Twitter`.

 ## Filters